proudcommerce/docker-oxid6/README.md

 ### OXID Bootstrap

 - OXID composer project (dev-b-6.0-ce) will be created automatically.
-- This takes some minutes.
-Finished when autoloader.php exists.
+- This takes some minutes, finished when autoloader.php exists.

 ### Demo data